createlab-univaq/gamification-hub/README.md

 * Docker and Docker Compose

 ### 1. Start the infrastructure
-From the repository root, bring up MongoDB (and the monitoring stack):
+From the repository root, use `docker-compose.local.yaml` — the local-development compose file, which includes MongoDB (and the monitoring stack):
 ```
-docker compose up -d mongo
+docker compose -f docker-compose.local.yaml up -d mongo
 ```
 MongoDB is exposed on `localhost:50000`.